dwhelan/training/cs/README.md

 [Moq](https://github.com/moq/moq4) is used for creating mock object and more generally test doubles.
 Version 4.2 is selected as more recent versions depend on .NET 4.5.

+## Additional Tools
+The following tools are not required but are recommended.

+### ReSharper
+While not required, ReSharper is recommended due to its excellent refactoring and unit test support.
+If you don't have ReSharper installed you can download a 30 day trial version [here](https://www.jetbrains.com/resharper/download/).

 ### Markdown
 Markdown support is not built into Visual Studio.
-To enable better viewing of the kata instructions you may want to install the
+To enable better viewing of the kata descriptions you may want to install the
 [Markdown Editor](https://visualstudiogallery.msdn.microsoft.com/eaab33c3-437b-4918-8354-872dfe5d1bfe)
 plugin.
+You can install it with the `Tools | Extensions and Updates` menu option.